Professor Sandy (Alexander) Knowles MEng, PhD, FHEA, FIMMM

 UK

-Sandy Knowles is an Associate Professor in Nuclear Materials, Royal Academy of Engineering Associate Research Fellow & UKRI Future Leaders Fellow in the School of Metallurgy & Materials.
+Sandy (Alexander) Knowles is a Professor in Nuclear Materials, Royal Academy of Engineering Associate Research Fellow & UKRI Future Leaders Fellow in the School of Metallurgy & Materials, University of Birmingham.
 He leads the Materials for Extremes research group.

-Sandy is an experimental metallurgist focussed on the design & development of advanced alloys for the extreme environments of nuclear fusion & fission, aerospace gas turbines and concentrated solar power.
-He is a forerunner in the development of new “bcc superalloys”.
-Unlike current γ-γ’ nickel superalloys, β-β’ bcc superalloys make use of a bcc tungsten, titanium or steel matrix, with their higher melting points, for increased operating temperatures.
-This work, as well as his work on commercial alloys, intermetallics and ‘high entropy alloys’ (HEAs), is supported by Culham Centre for Fusion Energy (CCFE), National Nuclear Laboratory (NNL), TIMET and Roll-Royce plc.
+Sandy is an experimental metallurgist focussed on the design & development of advanced alloys for the extreme environments of nuclear fusion & fission, aerospace gas turbines and concentrated solar power to support our energy transition.
+He is a world leader in the development the nascent material class of “bcc superalloys”.
+Unlike current γ-γ’ nickel superalloys, β-β’ bcc superalloys make use of a bcc tungsten, titanium or steel matrix, with their higher melting points, for increased operating temperatures & performance.
+This work, as well as work on commercial alloys, intermetallics and ‘high entropy alloys’ (HEAs), is supported by UK Atomic Energy Authority, National Nuclear Laboratory, TIMET and Roll-Royce plc.

 Qualifications